rmcanany/SolidEdgeStorekeeper/Readme.md

 ## DESCRIPTION

 Solid Edge Storekeeper is a utility to create, organize, and share standard parts.
-It is free and open source and you can find it [<ins>**Here**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper#readme).
+It is free and open source.
 Please note the standard part templates were created with SE2024.
-You will need that version or newer to use them.  (**Update:** **@TeeVar**, generously contributed a set of templates created with SE2019.)
+You will need that version or newer to use them.  (**Update 20251212:** **@TeeVar**, generously contributed a set of templates created with SE2019.)  (**Update 20260721:** Most parts have been modified with SE2025; that's the earliest version you can now use.)

 Fasteners, retainers, structural shapes, and more in ANSI and ISO format are included.
 There are over 30k items available.
 There is no database; everything is done in Excel.
 It is fully customizable.
 If you upgrade Solid Edge, no change to the program or its data is required.